Best Plant Milk for Protein Shakes (2026)

 ✅ The Bottom Line

-For most people, soy milk is the best overall choice for protein shakes: high protein content, affordable, widely available, and neutral flavor.
+For most people, soy milk is the best overall choice: high protein content, affordable, widely available, and neutral flavor.
 It gives you the most bang for your buck.

 If you avoid soy or want maximum protein, pea milk is your next best option despite the higher cost.
 It's also great for people with multiple allergies.

-For those who prioritize taste and texture over protein content, protein-enriched oat milk delivers creamy, delicious shakes with solid protein numbers.
+For those who prioritize taste and texture, protein-enriched oat milk delivers creamy, delicious shakes with solid protein numbers.

 Skip almond milk, coconut milk, and rice milk for protein shakes.
 They simply don't provide enough protein to justify their use when better options exist.